Berkshire Museum: Renovations

 The Feigenbaum Hall of Innovation opened in March 2008.
 This new hall falls in line with the museum's traditional "curiosity cabinet" appeal and is dedicated to local innovators.

 In October 2014, Berkshire Museum's "Dino Dig" paleontology exhibition was replaced by Spark!Lab, a hands-on, inventors laboratory space developed by the Jerome and Dorothy Lemelson Center for the Study of Invention and Innovation at the National Museum of American History.

+Re-opening

+The Berkshire Museum is planning to reopen on July 29, 2026.

 Sale of art controversy

 In order to remain solvent, in July 2017, the Board of Directors at the Berkshire Museum announced a plan to sell the most significant portion of their art collection including two Norman Rockwell paintings, Blacksmith's Boy – Heel and Toe (Shaftsbury Blacksmith Shop) (1940) and Shuffleton's Barbershop (1950), which were given to the museum by Norman Rockwell himself.
 They contracted with Sotheby's to auction a total of 40 pieces from their collection.
 The art was removed from the museum before the sale was announced, and museum officials initially refused to name the works that were to be sold.
 The estimated proceeds from the sale would be $50 million.

 The art sale created controversy not only among the residents of Berkshire County, but within the larger art world, though many museums stood behind the Berkshire Museum's decision.
 The Massachusetts Attorney General's brief of October 30, 2017, supported opposition to the sale and joined the plaintiffs in court.
 On November 1, 2017, before a packed courthouse, Superior Court Judge John A. Agostini heard arguments on both sides of the controversy centered on the right of the plaintiffs to sue.
 That same day, the Attorney General finally agreed that the Museum was in “serious financial trouble.”
 Judge Agostini's ruling was published on November 7, denying the plaintiffs' motion for a preliminary injunction and dismissing the non-governmental plaintiffs for lack of standing.
 Judge Agostini, when ruling that the sale could proceed, wrote that the Attorney General’s four-month investigation “has uncovered no evidence of bad faith, no conflict of interest, no breach of loyalty, no express gift restrictions, and yielded unconvincing evidence of implied gift restrictions or a breach of reasonable care during a two-year decision-making process.”
 The Superior Court deemed it “beyond objection” that the Museum’s “financial outlook is bleak.”